Consensys/deposit-sc-dafny/wiki/algos.md

 [ [up] ](../README.md)

-# The Deposit Smart Contract Algorithm
+# The Deposit Smart Contract Functions

 In the previous sections [background](background.md) and [sketch](sketch.md) we have proposed recursive (functional) algorithms to define the `deposit()` and `get_deposit_root()` functions.